 In addition to foraging in groups, roof rats usually live in colonies in the upper sections of buildings.
 You might notice their droppings in crawl spaces and around attic vents.
 A colony of roof rats will be made up of adult males and females as well as their young.
 Mainly, the adults will forage for food and bring it back to the nest.

 The average lifespan of a rat of this species is about one year.
 A female can produce forty offspring within that year, breeding year-round and causing infestations to grow quite quickly.

 Roof rats thrive during cool nights but they’ll still seek indoor shelter during the colder months.
 Limited outdoor food after the harvest also drives them inside buildings.
 The strongest attraction, however, is accessible food.
 Carpets with hidden crumbs and sinks full of dirty dishes can provide these skilled climbers with food for their nest.
 Bowls of nuts, unclosed chip bags and other snacks are easy for rats to get into.

 Roof rats are experts at getting into houses.
 Their climbing skills means they can use tree limbs, power lines and shingles to squeeze through holes in the exterior walls of your house.
 The best way to control roof rats and other rodents is to call the professionals at Aptive to begin a customized pest control plan.

 You can help prevent rats from getting inside, in the first place, by cleaning thoroughly and often.
 Follow these tips to avoid attracting rats to your house:

 Roof rat infestations can quickly grow to be too large for a homeowner to handle alone.
 Don’t worry about trapping rats or storing baits in your home.
 Call Aptive Environmental for professional rodent control services.
-We use eco-friendly, pet-friendly methods to remove roof rats and many other pests.
+We use professional, effective methods to remove roof rats and many other pests.